 Yes, carrots aren’t just good for humans, but extremely good for dogs as well.
 One of the interesting things to note down is that carrots help with a dog’s dental health.
 Munching on carrots removes the plaque from your dog’s teeth.
 Since carrots are packed with a lot of fiber, they also aid in preventing runny stool.
 The beta-carotene present in carrots, which is basically a precursor to vitamin A, helps in improving your dog’s eyesight.
 Therefore, whenever you prepare your dog’s meal, make sure that you include carrots in it.

-The vitamin A present in carrots boosts your dog’s immunity, and also improves their coat and skin health.
-Dogs can’t digest carrots too easily, so, it’s best to give it to them in a boiled form.
-Also, it’s important to remember that too much of vitamin A can also be toxic, therefore, consult your vet to determine the quantity in which you should be feeding it to your dog.
+The vitamin A present in carrots boosts your dog’s immunity and also improves their coat and skin health.
+Dogs can’t digest carrots too easily, so, it’s best to give them to them in a boiled form.
+Also, it’s important to remember that too much vitamin A can also be toxic, therefore, consult your vet to determine the quantity in which you should be feeding it to your dog.

 Much like many other human foods, your dog should be served chicken in a totally unseasoned form.
-Make sure that there’s no chicken fat or bones involved, because cooked chicken bones can tear or even block their digestive tract or windpipe.
-Chicken provides your dog with all the required amount of protein, and the omega 6 fatty acids gives them a healthy coat.
-The amino acids present in chicken supply the protein required for their body to function well.
+Make sure that there’s no chicken fat or bones involved because cooked chicken bones can tear or even block their digestive tract or windpipe.
+Chicken provides your dog with all the required amount of protein, and the omega 6 fatty acids give them a healthy coat.
+The amino acids present in chickens supply the protein required for their body to function well.
 It also promotes bone health due to the presence of glucosamine.